-When the remedy or the defense is chosen, then the lawyer starts the kind of suit, or puts in the kind of defense, that is necessary to accomplish the purpose he has in mind.
-After starting the .suit, or entering the defense, the lawyer must present or state his client's case to the court.
-He does this by what are called "pleadings."
-Pleadings are the papers that tell the court just what the controversy is about.
-Those on behalf of a plaintiff state what is called to be the matter, how the plaintiff has been wronged, who has done or caused the wrong, what the effect of the wrong is, what damage the plaintiff has suffered, and what is desired in order to make things right.
-Those on behalf of the defendant state whether any of the claims made by the plaintiff are true, and give facts and legal reasons that show why the plaintiff is not entitled to have the relief that he desires.
-The lawyer must know what pleadings to prepare, whether he is the lawyer for the plaintiff or for the defendant, and how to prepare them, for pleadings generally limit the proof that may be offered, or the relief that may be had.
+When the remedy or defense is chosen, the lawyer starts the kind of action or asserts the kind of defense that is necessary to accomplish the purpose he has in mind.
+In order to bring the action or to enter the defense, the lawyer must present or state his client's case to the court.
+He does this by filing pleadings, which are written documents which tell the court just what the controversy is about.
+All pleadings in a court of record must be in writing, unless made in open court while the other side is present.
+Those on behalf of a plaintiff are called complaints and they state what is called to be the matter, how the plaintiff has been wronged, who has done or caused the wrong, what the effect of the wrong is, what damage the plaintiff has suffered, and what is desired in order to make things right.
+Those on behalf of the defendant are called answers, and they state whether any of the claims made by the plaintiff are true and give facts and legal reasons which show why the plaintiff is not entitled to have the relief that he desires.
+The lawyer must know what pleadings to prepare, whether he is the lawyer for the plaintiff or the defendant, and how to prepare them; for pleadings generally limit the proof that may be offered or the relief that may be had.